Chad Resident Representative Site

 Chad and The IMF

-Chad: Request for a Three-Year Arrangement Under the Extended Credit Facility-Staff Report; Press Release; and Statement by the Executive Director for Chad
+Chad: First Review Under the Extended Credit Facility Arrangement, Request for Waivers of Nonobservance of Performance Criteria, and Request for Modification of Performance Criteria, and Augmentation of Access-Staff Report; Press Release; and Statement by the Executive Director for Chad

 Regional Economic Outlook for Sub-Saharan Africa